Acem Meditation: Effects

 Relaxation is presented as a basic effect of Acem Meditation.
 The beneficial effects of the technique on insomnia, concentration problems, headaches and other bodily symptoms, social relations etc. are seen as extensions of the relaxation response elicited by the practice.
 Acem Meditation is often used as a tool in stress management, and Acem also arranges courses specifically designed to deal with stress.

 For regular practitioners, however, Acem Meditation is typically seen as a method for long-term personal growth rather than just a relaxation technique.
 According to Acem's psychology of meditation, meditation may help the individual to overcome some of the limitations set by his or her personality, leading to a freer frame of mind and a higher degree of receptivity and sensitivity.
 The same limitations that create problems for the person in his everyday life will also at times influence his meditation practice.
 For instance, a tense person may repeat the meditation sound too forcefully, while an evasive person may tend to be more passive in his meditation.
 Adjusting one's meditative practice is seen as a means to overcome such limitations, not only in meditation, but also in everyday life.
 The most important elements in Acem's psychological understanding of the technique are explained in the book "Inner Strength — the free mental attitude in Acem Meditation".

 History

 Are Holen learned deep meditation (later called Transcendental Meditation) from Mahesh Yogi in 1962 and in January 1966 founded the Academic Meditation Society, precursor to the Acem School of Meditation, at the University of Oslo.
 At first, he represented Mahesh Yogi in Norway, but Acem soon distanced itself from the transcendental meditation movement due to disagreements about methods and ideology.

+Main office and retreat centers

+Acems head office is in Oslo.
+The organization has two international retreat centers, Halvorsbøle at Jevnaker, 70 km from Oslo, and Lundsholm, close to Arvika in Sweden, 150 km from Oslo and 370 km from Stockholm.